spacecrafts/spacecrafts/docs/lore/governance-lore.md

     S scholar (academy)
     A artist (studio)

 ## Resources

 Player Resources (Scores):

 * Reputation
+* Wisdom

 Module Resources:

 * Energy
 * Rare Materials
+    * Rare Metals
+    * Rare Earths
+    * Rare Crystals
-* Control
+* Control ? => replace with boost add-ons
 * Command
 * Food
 * Housing
 * Knowledge
-* Wisdom
 * Culture (in a way a mental pollution level)
 * Spirit
 * Pollution

-Ship Resources:
+Ship Properties:

 * Mass (Weight)

 ### Reputation

 A players' reputation is an aggregate of the players' status as well as his previous actions.
 Technologies, leaders and such do raise the reputation, inconsistent actions lower it.
 The details are not yet clear.

 ### Culture

 How people think about solving problems, what solutions they seek.
 Worrier culture vs explorer vs ?.